-Generic Name: acetaminophen
+Generic name: acetaminophen

-Applies to acetaminophen: capsule, capsule liquid filled, elixir, liquid, powder, powder for solution, solution, suppository, suspension, syrup, tablet, tablet chewable, tablet disintegrating, tablet effervescent, tablet extended release
+Applies to acetaminophen: capsule, capsule liquid filled, elixir, liquid, powder, solution, suppository, suspension, tablet, tablet chewable, tablet disintegrating, tablet extended release.
+Other dosage forms:

 Along with its needed effects, acetaminophen (the active ingredient contained in Paracetamol Teva) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking acetaminophen:

 - Bloody or black, tarry stools

 - fever with or without chills (not present before treatment and not caused by the condition being treated)

 - pain in the lower back and/or side (severe and/or sharp)

 - skin rash, hives, or itching